dmavrides/dmavrides.github.io/_pages/recs.md

 * Free Solo - Movie about Alex Honnald, a rock climber who wants to 'Free Solo' the most spectacular rock-climbing route in the world; a mountain face in Yellowstone called El Capitan.

 ## Music
-* I'm a longtime fan of Streetlight Manifesto, and spin-offs Toh Kay and BOTAR, but have a lot of variety in what I listen to.
-* <a href="https://open.spotify.com/playlist/2DLYSie9MNjxxqJYwub1ct">This</a> playlist for some selected variety in my listening through 2019.
+* <a href="https://open.spotify.com/playlist/2DLYSie9MNjxxqJYwub1ct">This</a> playlist for some selected variety in my listening.
+* <a href="https://open.spotify.com/playlist/4CrqNZ93pGwEN1Nk1UZB2F?si=e392a54dca924996">This</a> playlist for a lot of the music I listened to up through 2019 (largely expanded version of the above playlist).
 * <a href="https://open.spotify.com/playlist/01d7gwRG1W0yyVNc5xTdFT">This</a> playlist for some chronologically-added songs since 2019.
+* I'm a longtime fan of Streetlight Manifesto, and spin-offs Toh Kay and BOTAR. but have a lot of variety in what I listen to.

 ## Apps
 * Obsidian - For taking notes on your phone